xiaochuan2019/hello_world/README.md

 just a test

 Hi man!
-Wang Xiaochuan here, I like python and R.
+Wang Xiaochuan here, I like Python and R.
-And I want to be a DATA ANALYST.
+And I want to become a DATA ANALYST.
 So, let's pursue the goal together!